HristoS/CATSequenceAnalysis/README.md

 ## Tests
  Test ceases have 3 tetsCases sources, which can be edited and allows you to run the test with variety of sequence lengths.
   - SequenceLengthProvider - is the source for CanContributeForFormingTriangle and CollisionReportFor_1000
     - CanContributeForFormingTriangle - test if sequences with provided length can contribute for applying of trilateration method, i.e. calculated CAT profile can form a triangle which is essential for method of trilateration
     - CollisionReportFor_1000 - generate report with number collisions which can occurs for all combination for a sequence with a particular length.
   - CompareCATwithNWProvider - is the source for CompareCATwithNW and CompareCATwithNWLong
-    - CompareCATwithNW and CompareCATWithKMP generates report from CAT and Needleman–Wunsch or Knuth–Morris–Pratt comparison, where a subsequence with different length and from different places (from the first half, from the second half, from the middle ) is  taken from the input sequence.
-This tests also generates sequence with random length and makes the same comparison
+    - CompareCATwithNW and CompareCATWithKMP generates report from CAT and Needleman–Wunsch or Knuth–Morris–Pratt comparison, where a subsequence with different length and from different places (from the first half, from the second half, from the middle) is taken from the input sequence.
+This tests also generates sequence with random length and makes the same comparison.
-  - CompareCATwithNWLongProvider - source for CompareCATwithNWLong, which is similar to CompareCATwithNW, but for each experiment (input source ) a new task is starter for a faster execution of the test
+  - CompareCATwithNWLongProvider - source for CompareCATwithNWLong, which is similar to CompareCATwithNW, but for each experiment (input source) a new task is starter for a faster execution of the test

- - CombineCompareCATWithKMP - has to be ran after CompareCATWithKMP to combine all reports in a single csv for a easier processing of the results.
+ - CombineCompareCATWithKMP - must be ran after CompareCATWithKMP to combine all reports in a single csv for an easier processing of the results.
- - CombineCompareCATWithNW - has to be ran after CompareCATwithNW to combine all reports in a single csv for a easier processing of the results.
+ - CombineCompareCATWithNW - must be ran after CompareCATwithNW to combine all reports in a single csv for an easier processing of the results.

-All reports are generated in the \SequenceAnaliseTests\bin\Debug\net6.0 folder
+All reports are generated in the \SequenceAnaliseTests\bin\Debug\net6.0 folder.

  ## Reports' header legend